 All students take this workshop as a compulsory element of the course once they have reached Module D. You are not required to ‘pass’ in order to achieve your accreditation – the requirement is participation.
 However, you must submit the Compulsory Exercises to enhance your understanding and you will be awarded a Completion Certificate for the workshop once you have received your tutor feedback.
 The workshop can be taken any time after purchasing Module D, and before submission of the PIA.

-For 5th Edition students the price of the workshop is included in the cost of Module D. Please contact the SI Office when you wish to take the workshop.
+For 5th Edition students the price of the workshop is included in the cost of Module D whilst there is a further fee for 4th Edition students.
+Please contact the SI Office when you wish to take the workshop.

 †Students on the SI training course will submit four compulsory exercises to the SI Office and tutorial support will come in the form of feedback on their answers.